wonderbird/obsidian-sample-plugin/README.md

 ```

 Then [release.yml](.github/workflows/release.yml) will automatically:

 1. Update `manifest.json`, `package.json`, and `package-lock.json` with the version from your tag.
 2. Commit the updates to your repo (that you will need to pull down locally before making further changes)
-3. Create a new release for your tag in your [repo's Releases](https://github.com/obsidianmd/obsidian-sample-plugin/releases).
+3. Create a new release for your tag in your [repo's Releases](https://github.com/wonderbird/obsidian-sample-plugin/releases).

-Afterwards, you should manually update the Release's notes detailing your changes, and update your `versions.json` file with the minimum version of Obsidian your plugin supports.
+Afterward, you should manually update the release notes detailing your changes, and update your `versions.json` file with the minimum version of Obsidian your plugin supports.

 **Note:** Tag names must be in the format `x.y.z` without prefixing a `v`, for instance `1.0.0` is valid, but `v1.0.0` is not.